yaggow/Team-7/Phase1.md

 ###User Story 6 – P2/D3

-As the administrator of the system, I want to be able to filter the content on the groups to guarantee that there is nothing offensive or against the law on the topics, I also want to be able to exclude the access of a user to the system when something that it is against the rules of the system is posted.
+As the system administrator, I want to be able to filter the content on the groups to guarantee that there is nothing offensive or against the law on the topics, I also want to be able to exclude access of a user to the system when something that it is against the rules of the system is posted.

 ###User Story 7 – P3/D2